Korean, Edit

 ⑵ Blastocyst = Trophoblast + Inner Cell Mass (ICM) + Blastocoel

-① Initiates implantation and later forms chorion and villi
+① Initiates implantation; after implantation, forms the chorion and chorionic villi.

-② Secretes enzymes to break down uterine wall
+② Secretes enzymes that degrade the uterine wall.

 4. Extraembryonic Membrane Formation